Encounter-generator/Encounter-Generator/README.md

 run:
 pip install django==3.1.0

-(not necassary since docker installs django, but you get annoying errors in vscode for not having it installed in the vscode env or something idk)
+(not necessary since docker installs django, but you get annoying errors in vscode for not having it installed in the vscode env or something idk)

 docker-compose up -d --build